II. The Grid and the Gilded Idol

 No one noticed when it began to breathe.

-When systems grew lungs.
+When structure grew lungs.

-When capital grew eyes.
+When hunger grew limbs.

 We built it to serve.